marcmylemans/marcmylemans.github.io/_posts/2024-01-03-AzureAD-EnableLAPS.md

 1) Access Microsoft Intune at Intune.Microsoft.com.
 Navigate to Endpoint Security > Account Protection and select + Create Policy.

-2) Choose “Windows 10 or later” for the Platform and “Local admin password solution (Windows LAPS)” for the Profile.
+2) Choose â€œWindows 10 or laterâ€ for the Platform and â€œLocal admin password solution (Windows LAPS)â€ for the Profile.
 Then, click Create.

 3) Assign a relevant name and an optional description to your policy, and proceed by clicking Next.